 • Six Forks Station Summer Kid Show Movies

-Discounted kids' movies every Tuesday and Wednesday starting June 18 until Aug.
-7. $2 tickets available at the box office or $8 for a season pass to all 8 movies throughout the summer.
+Discounted kids' movies every Tuesday and Wednesday June 16-Aug.
+5. Tickets cost $2.25 and are available at the box office, or pay $8.50 for a season pass to all eight movies throughout the summer.
 Parents or chaperones are free with children and discounted concessions are also available.
-Seating is guaranteed, Movie starts at 10 a.m.
+Seating is guaranteed and movies start at 10 a.m.
 See movie titles at Six Forks Station Summer Kid Show Movies.

 • Summer Movie Express

-From June 18 to Aug., participating movie theaters will feature kid-friendly G or PG rated movies Tuesday and Wednesday mornings at 10 a.m. for $1.
-Triangle locations include Beaver Creek Stadium 12 in Apex, White Oak Stadium 14 in Garner, and Brier Creek Stadium and North Hills Stadium 14 in Raleigh.
+Participating movie theaters will feature kid-friendly G- or PG-rated movies Tuesday and Wednesday mornings at 10 a.m. for $1.
+Triangle locations include Beaver Creek Stadium 12 in Apex, White Oak Stadium 14 in Garner, Crossroads Stadium 20 in Cary, and Brier Creek Stadium and North Hills Stadium 14 in Raleigh.
 Click to see the Summer Movie Express schedule.